 How to Choose the Right Sports Bra

-Kymberly: In short, (or is that “in sport?”) you have two bra types to choose from:
+Kymberly: In short, (or is that “in sport?”) you have two sports bra types to choose from:

 The compression choice is best for A and B cup sizes and pretty much built on the concept of holding those babies in by smooshing them cuz’ there is not that much to spill out or squash down.
 You will know a compression bra by the fact that you usually put it on by pulling it overhead.

-Alexandra: I was just part of a tweetchat last night that discussed this very issue.
-The participants were split 50/50 on whether we preferred wire or wireless.
+Alexandra: I was part of a tweetchat that discussed this very issue.
+The participants were split 50/50 on whether they preferred wire or wireless.
 I don’t know your activities, but the 3 F’s should be considered: Function, Fashion, Feel.
 Look at the three choices and give them a ranking in order of preference.
 For example, I am fairly average in the chest, so I like Feel and Fashion.
 I don’t worry as much about Function.

 Kymberly: Once you determine which bra type is right for you, then narrow down your choice further using these three criteria: